-For many people, excess fat in areas such as the arms, abdomen, flanks, inner thighs, outer thighs, and the chin can be an issue no matter how hard one tries to get rid of it.
+For many people, excess fat in areas such as the arms, abdomen, flanks, inner thighs, outer thighs, and the chin can be an issue no matter how hard one tries.
 For those individuals who are looking for an effective way to remove fat from these areas on their body, there are several options.
 Every patient will have different needs though, and therefore the right treatment may differ.

-Thankfully in most cases today, fat removal can be done via a non-invasive procedure, one that doesn’t involve any sort of surgery.
+Thankfully in most cases today, fat can be treated via a non-invasive procedure, one that doesn’t involve any sort of surgery.
 This makes it an increasingly popular choice since recovery time is much faster and it can be easily performed, even within one’s lunch break.
 However, there are a number of different procedures available on the market that on the surface appear to offer similar results.
-Two of the most popular procedures that patients may have heard about are CoolSculpting® by Zeltiq and SculpSure™ Laser.
+Two of the most popular procedures that patients may have heard about are CoolSculpting® and SculpSure™.

 What is the difference between CoolSculpting and SculpSure?

-The first key difference between CoolSculpting and SculpSure is that CoolSculpting freezes fat cells and kills the cells, which are then flushed out of your system and do not return, whereas SculpSure melts fat cells using heat.
+The first key difference between CoolSculpting and SculpSure is that CoolSculpting is aimed to freeze fat cells, whereas SculpSure seeks to melt fat cells using heat.

 Both treatments are noninvasive and require no anesthesia.
 Post-treatment both procedures may have some form of side effects.
 With SculpSure there may be pain associated with heat, blistering, nodules and swelling.
 Side effects of CoolSculpting may consist of some temporary numbness, redness, swelling, bruising, firmness, tingling and pain.